dlemire60/Just4Learning/README.md

 Created a new branch on the laptop in VSCode (easy).
 Now need to figure out how to push it to GitHub.

+Simple push didn't work: "no upstream configured for branch `BMTest`".  :-(

+OK, turns out it worked after all!

 ## A Dummy Branch

 Should appear in the new branch, only.